Melissa Strange

 Melissa Strange.
 Photo provided | Melissa Strange campaign

-Melissa Strange, a Democrat, is a first-time candidate running for Kentucky’s 4th Congressional District.
+Melissa Strange, a Democrat and first-time candidate, will face Republican Ed Gallrein in the November general election for Kentucky’s 4th Congressional District.

-Strange faces Democrat Jesse Brewer in the primary, who is also a first-time candidate.
-The winner of that primary will go on to the General Election in November against incumbent Thomas Massie.
+Strange defeated Democrat Jesse Brewer in the primary, who was also a first-time candidate.

 Strange is a lifelong resident of Northern Kentucky and a graduate of Dixie Heights High School, Northern Kentucky University and Thomas More University.
 Strange lives in Erlanger with her husband and has two sons.
 Currently, she works as a director of supply chain management at Archer Daniels Midland in Erlanger.